jdreaver/rust-os/README.md

 ## TODO

-- BUG: Fix `exec /bin/hello` hanging after latest commit adding `Page<A>`.
-  - Tracing with gdb shows us hit a page fault in the userspace `syscall` for some reason.
-  - Adding a `log::warn` before the jump to userspace prevents the hang though (???)
 - Tests: Add thorough unit test suite we can trigger with shell command.
   - Consider combining all crates into kernel again now that we support tests
     - Make sure the bitmap-alloc proptest tests are still useful!
 Force a few failures.
 I'm a bit worried that proptest w/ no_std and panic == abort isn't useful